trietsch/trietsch.github.io/content/talks-and-blog/cli-telemetry.md

 id: 36be4c46-4e1b-431d-b9db-1b315f537a85 # a random identifier of this cli instance.
 ```

 The structure is pretty much self-explanatory, but in summary, we collect the amount of times a specific command was executed, and what the exit code was.
-Furthermore, we also collect the CLI version, the operating system, and a assign a random identifier to your specific CLI instance, in order to be able to determine the amount of unique users.
+Furthermore, we also collect the CLI version, the operating system, and assign a random identifier to your specific CLI instance, in order to be able to determine the amount of unique users.
 This is
 a random UUID, which is not linked in any way to you, your organization, or your machine deterministically (feel free to take a look at the [CLI source code](https://github.com/getstrm/cli/blob/main/pkg/entity/metrics/metrics.go#L185)).

 ## Sending the telemetry data to getSTRM